yteng20/pacman/readme.txt

 of JS in a way which builds upon their use in a fun and visual way.
 Furthermore, while no libraries are used, other aspects of complexity still arise in our standard JS; the random map generation, using the Math .random and .floor functions, demonstrates randomness which is accounted for such that the maps it generates should, in theory, be generally unique and shouldn't be bugged upon load.
+The ghosts also display random unpredictable movement that utilizes the setInterval function of the window to repeatedly make random movements.
 This, in the context of the game, adds some fun replayability; and, within the code, demonstrates further complexity.
 Finally, despite the building blocks of the project being relatively simple to understand and use JS elements, we felt that adding a degree of polish to the code to avoid bugs wherever possible